francescobarbarulo/k-means/hadoop/README.md

 2. Set the parameters in the configuration file `config.ini`

-3. Copy the dataset to the Hadoop Distributed File System (HDFS) in the directory specified in the configuraiton file
+3. Copy the dataset to the Hadoop Distributed File System (HDFS) in the directory specified in the configuration file

 4. Run the jar file **with dependencies** by: